Medical College Admission Test

-The Medical College Admission Test (MCAT; /ˈɛmkæt/ EM-kat) is a computer-based standardized examination for prospective medical students (both Allopathic M.D. and Ostepathic D.O.) in the United States, Australia, Canada, and the Caribbean Islands.
+The Medical College Admission Test (MCAT; /ˈɛmkæt/ EM-kat) is a computer-based standardized examination for prospective medical students in the United States, Canada, Australia, and the Caribbean Islands.
 It is designed to assess problem solving, critical thinking, written analysis and knowledge of scientific concepts and principles.
 Before 2007, the exam was a paper-and-pencil test; since 2007, all administrations of the exam have been computer-based.